gitKrystan/2025-emberfest/slides.md

 a string id

-a string title attribute
+a title attribute

-and a boolean completed attribute
+and a completed attribute
 -->

 ---